 There’s no denying the simple fact that 40 million Americans use dating apps because, basically, they work.
-Or so say, at least, the successful pair-bonds produced by the Coupling Industrial Complex (Tinder, Bumble, OkCupid, etc. etc.) who can be seen cheerily proclaiming in display ads and blog posts “it worked for us!”
+Or so say, at least, the successful pair-bonds produced by the Coupling Industrial Complex (Tinder, Bumble, OkCupid, etc.) who can be seen cheerily proclaiming in display ads and blog posts, “It worked for us!”

 I also know they’ve worked for me, at least, and that I once met someone online and even co-habitated before we eventually broke up in a messy way, just like humans who meet in real-life meatspace and break up in messy, real-life meatspace ways, too.

 So, yes, of course dating apps can be fun, and useful, and how you meet the love of your life.
 The users of the most popular app, Tinder, swipe 1.4 billion times per day.
 Mostly, say researchers, they’re swiping during their commutes.
 (So even if they’re not getting anywhere quickly, they are!)

 And so it’s because dating apps are a super-popular kind of thing that, at this very moment, I’m in San Francisco at the corner of California and Kearney, sitting with some folks who are building a new dating app.
 This is inside a WeWork.